Guides & best practices

 Concise: Concise and persuasive copy go hand-in-hand.
 Utilize bullet points, simple sentences, and only include what's important.

-A great copywriting tool to help you navigate the three C’s is the Hemingway Editor.
-It allows you to clean and condense your copy so it’s easier to digest.
-It’s up to you to ensure what you’re saying remains consistent.
+A great copywriting tool to help you navigate the three Cs is the Hemingway Editor (free web version) or Hemingway Editor Plus (the paid tier, which now includes AI-powered sentence rewrites, grammar checking, and tone adjustment).
+Both versions help you clean and condense your copy so it's easier to digest.
+It's up to you to ensure what you're saying remains consistent.

 Lead capture landing pages speak to their target audience, but you'll need to know who you're speaking to if you want to do this successfully.
 To craft an effective lead gen landing page, ask yourself the following questions: